$\Sigma^{+}\to p\ell^{+}\ell^{-}$ decays within the standard model and beyond: Summary and conclusions

-We then discussed possible constraints on new physics in a model independent manner through a general low-energy effective Hamiltonian for $s\to d \ell^+\ell^-$ processes.
-We considered the constraints that can be placed on the different Wilson coefficients from existing measurements in rare kaon decay and emphasized the usefulness of the hyperon mode in probing the remaining blind directions.
-Aspects of this study exist in the literature but this is the first such comprehensive study.
-Ref.~\cite{Geng:2021fog}, for example, has done a partial study of the effects of NP in the hyperon mode and the constraints from kaons.
-Their NP analysis of the hyperons does not contain all the possible WCs, missing in particular the interference between SM and NP in the rate which provides the most stringent constraint on $C_{9-}$.
-Within the kaon modes, we introduced a new observable to constrain NP based on the $K^+\to \pi^+\ell^+\ell^-$ rates.
+Subsequently, we dealt with possible constraints on new physics in a model-independent manner through a general low-energy effective Hamiltonian for the \,$s\to d \ell^+\ell^-$\, transition.
+In this way we examined the restrictions that can be placed on the various Wilson coefficients in light of the latest data on rare kaon decays and \,$\Sigma^+\to p\mu^+\mu^-$,\, emphasizing the usefulness of the hyperon mode in probing the directions in parameter space to which the kaons are blind.